-We are a University of London group aimed at fostering intercollegiate research in the Philosophy of Mind.
+We are a University of London group aimed at fostering intercollegiate research in LEMMings studies - Language, Epistemology, Metaphysics, and Mind.
 We host both talks and read-ahead discussions where postgraduate students, postdoctoral researchers, and faculty can share their work.

-In the Autumn of 2022 our meetings will take place in Senate House and will be open to any current graduate/postgraduate students, postdoctoral students, and faculty members from London and beyond.
+Our meetings take place in Senate House and are open to any current graduate/postgraduate students, postdoctoral students, and faculty members from London and beyond.